-Change the setting to 'Yes', press the Green button to save, then press the yellow button until the reader displays 'Save and Reboot?'.
+Change the setting to 'Yes', press the Green Button to save, then press the Red Buttons until the reader displays 'Save and Reboot?'.
 Choose 1 - Yes.

 You may now test the reader with a complete sale all the way through processing the card.